DNAstack/publisher-connector-example-app/README.md

-# Data Lake Connector Azure Blob Storage
+# Publisher Example Connector

-This repository contains the internal service interface implementation for CRUD operations on Azure Blob Storage.
+This repository contains the basic files for a Publisher connector.

 # Quickstart